Pita Grille, a new kosher Mediterranean restaurant, is opening soon at the Roswell-Wieuca Shopping

 OU4U, later renamed Cafe Noga, was located on Hammond Drive in Sandy Springs, and was in business for a few years offering both catering and seated meals but the restaurant closed this past year.
 The restaurant started out as a dairy, vegetarian restaurant but later dropped the vegetarian reference, though it remained dairy kosher.

-Fuego Mundo no doubt has a worse location than Pita Grill, but with substantial marketing and neighborhood partnerships, is seeing increased restaurant traffic and is one of the better performing restaurants in the center.
+Fuego Mundo no doubt has a worse location than Pita Grille, but with substantial marketing and neighborhood partnerships, is seeing increased restaurant traffic and is one of the better performing restaurants in the center.

 Some kosher businesses have flourished.